Olivier-Boudeville/OSDL-Orge/src/code/servers/doc/OrgeServers.rst

 Some basic client/server concerns must be dealt with:

 	- the authentication of clients

 	- the update of the Orge code without stopping the simulation (hot code reload with preservation of the server state)

 Notable constraints are:

-	- a client behaving incorrectly should not jeopardize the server
+	- a client behaving incorrectly (on purpose or not) should not jeopardize the server

 	- commands affecting the server should be transactional (either completely performed on the server, or completely ignored by it)

 	- clients have to be controlled, regarding their number (maximum number of clients at a time) and their behavior (flow control, to avoid denial of service)

 	- there should be a way of propagating and synchronizing resources (ex: media content) between the server baseline versions and each client, as client-side deprecated or incomplete versions have to be updated to match the server ones

-	- clients can be heterogeneous, from the debug clients (written in Erlang) to the end-user ones (written in C++, OpenGL, etc., and using notably `OSDL <http://osdl.sourceforge.net>`_)
+	- clients can be heterogeneous, from the debug clients (written in Erlang) to the end-user ones (written in C++, relying on OpenGL, etc., and using notably `OSDL <http://osdl.sourceforge.net>`_)

 Interesting properties would be:

-	- the simulation should be "fair" (regarding models having different needs and clients having different means) and respect causality, even with remote clients and/or a distributed Orge server
+	- the simulation should be "fair" (regarding models having different needs and clients having different capabilities) and respect causality, even with remote clients and/or a distributed Orge server

-	- the simulation should be reproducible, either on a best effort basis (no strict total ordering enforced), or totally (at the expense of server resources)
+	- the world simulation should be reproducible, either on a best effort basis (no strict total ordering enforced), or totally (at the expense of server resources and latency)

 The Orge server acts only as an interface between the clients and the simulated world.
 Its role is mainly to convert incoming data from the clients into a series of applicative datagrams then commands, and to send regularly updates from the server to each client.

 Several kinds of servers can be imagined:

 	- TCP-based

 	- UDP-based

 	- hybrid, for example using UDP for synchronization and TCP for resource uploading

 Furthermore each server can be based on:

 	- pure custom developments : there are called "raw" servers (ex: ``raw-tcp``)

 	- the reuse of OTP behaviors (ex: ``gen_server``, ``gen_fsm``, etc.)

 ..
 Note:: The term *clients* will be used quite often.
 It must be of course understood here in a client/server context, not as "customers".

 Sources
 -------

 	Currently, only raw TCP Orge servers are used.
 These are full-TCP OTP-less servers.
 They are implemented in orge_tcp_server.hrl_ and orge_tcp_server.erl_, and tested in orge_tcp_server_test.erl_.

 To a given Orge server instance, any number of Orge clients can connect.
 Orge test clients are implemented in orge_tcp_client.hrl_ and orge_tcp_client.erl_, and tested in orge_tcp_client_test.erl_.

 Each raw TCP Orge server will spawn one client manager per connected client.
 The client manager is implemented in orge_client_manager.hrl_ and orge_client_manager.erl_.

-Each raw TCP Orge server uses an Orge database, implemented in orge_database_manager.hrl_ and orge_database_manager.erl_, and tested in orge_database_manager_test.erl_.
+Each raw TCP Orge server uses an Orge database, implemented in class_DatabaseManager.hrl_ and class_DatabaseManager.erl_, and tested in class_DatabaseManager_test.erl_.

 General Information For The Setting Up Of An Orge Server Instance
 -----------------------------------------------------------------